Wilmington's Lie

 Wilmington's Lie: The Murderous Coup of 1898 and the Rise of White Supremacy is a book by the American journalist and author David Zucchino.
-The book details the events leading up to the Wilmington insurrection of 1898, in which white supremacists in Wilmington, North Carolina carried out a massacre and coup d'état.
+The book details the events leading up to the Wilmington massacre, in which white supremacists in Wilmington, North Carolina carried out a massacre and coup d'état in 1898.

 Reception

 The book was awarded the Pulitzer Prize for General Nonfiction in 2021.